lmcl-umd/websiteWork/content/people/header.md

 weight = 1  # Order that this section will appear.

 title = "Who are we?"
-subtitle = "Fall 2019 Lab Members"
+subtitle = "Spring 2020 Lab Members"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.